-The project is already approved by local authorities, namely Donetsk Regional State Administration, and Ukrainian government representatives, namely Ministry for Environmental Protection of Ukraine and Ministry of Construction, Architecture, Housing and Municipal Economy of Ukraine.
+The project is already approved by local authorities, Parliament of Autonomous Republic of Crimea, and Ukrainian government representatives, namely Ministry for Environmental Protection of Ukraine (the Local focal point for Kyoto Protocol in Ukraine) and Ministry of Construction, Architecture, Housing and Municipal Economy of Ukraine (which manages the District heating in Ukraine).
+It issued the Letter of Endorsement for this JI project in October, 2004.
 Therefore, organizational risk for this project is minimized.